< Importing an image into SwiftUI using PHPickerViewController | Customizing our filter using confirmationDialog() > |

 Slider(value: $filterIntensity)

-You can go ahead and run the app now, but be warned: even though Core Image is extremely fast on all iPhones, it’s usually extremely slow in the simulator.
-That means you can try it out to make sure everything works, but don’t be surprised if your code runs about as fast as an asthmatic ant carrying a heavy bag of shopping.
+You can go ahead and run the app now, but be warned: even though Core Image is extremely fast on all iPhones, it’s often extremely slow in the simulator.
+That means you can try it out to make sure everything works, but don’t be surprised if your code runs at a glacial pace.

 Sponsor Hacking with Swift and reach the world's largest Swift community!